 - Tell all of your health care providers that you take iopamidol.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Very bad and sometimes deadly allergic reactions have rarely happened.
 Talk with your doctor.

-- Blood clots have happened with iopamidol when used with some heart procedures.
+- Health problems like blood clots have happened with iopamidol when used with some procedures.
 Sometimes, blood clots may cause heart attack and stroke, which may be deadly.
-Talk with the doctor.
+If you have questions, talk with the doctor.